caleorourke/grunt-jekyll-pages/README.md

 # grunt-jekyll-pages
 > Serve GitHub-flavored sites natively using Jekyll.

-[grunt-jekyll-pages](https://github.com/caleorourke/grunt-jekyll-pages) is a Grunt.js plugin designed to emulate how Github runs Jekyll in safe mode.
-This plugin also allows you to manually script tasks, such as build, serve, and watch, for Jekyll locally.
+[grunt-jekyll-pages](https://github.com/caleorourke/grunt-jekyll-pages) is for anyone working with GitHub Pages.
+This Grunt.js plugin emulates how Github Pages runs Jekyll in safe mode.
+It also provide the means to manually script any of the options (build, serve, watch, etc.) for the purpose of development or testing.

 ## Getting Started
-This plugin requires the minimal versions of Node `>= 0.10` with Grunt `~0.4.5`, and Ruby `~2.0.0` with GitHub Pages `~21`.
+This plugin requires the minimal versions:
+* Node.js `>= 0.10`
+* Grunt.js `~0.4.5`
+* Ruby `~2.0.0`
+* GitHub Pages `~21` (Ruby gem)

 If you haven't used [Grunt](http://gruntjs.com) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
 It explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: